Arson Arrest Made In Fast-Moving Southern California Fire

 Firefighters are also battling other large blazes in the state.
 The Ferguson Fire in central California, which has grown to more than 43,200 acres, has forced parts of the nearby Yosemite National Park to close until at least Sunday.
 That includes marquee attractions such as Yosemite Valley, where visitors can see famous rock formations such as Half Dome and El Capitan.

-The park itself is not in imminent danger – but the areas are being used for fire operations and are also filled with unhealthy amounts of smoke.
+The park itself is not in imminent danger, but the areas are being used for fire operations and are also filled with unhealthy amounts of smoke.

 And in Northern California's Shasta County, the Carr Fire has burned 20,000 acres and is just 10 percent contained.